malinazwadowa/Initial-G/README.md

 Initial G is my first project developed using Unity and C# after completing several courses and tutorials.
 This project is a hands-on exploration of game development, where I am applying what I have learned about programming, design principles, and the overall development workflow.
 While there is still room for improvement, it is a meaningful step toward expanding my skills and experience in game development.

 <h3>Core Gameplay Summary</h3>
-For those unfamiliar with Vampire Survivors, Initial G is a basic survival roguelike game where players must survive through endless waves of enemies.
+Initial G is a clone of Vampire Survivors.
+For those unfamiliar with that title, it is a rather simple survival roguelike game where players must survive through endless waves of enemies.
 Defeating enemies grants experience points, and leveling up offers access to new items or upgrades for currently equipped gear.

 <h3>How to run</h3>
 The game is currently available to run through the Unity editor.
 A stable version is located on the Main branch.
 To run the game, open the project in Unity and start the app in MainMenu scene.</br>
 Supports keyboard and gamepad.
 <h5>Controls</h5>
-- Navigation: WASD/Analog</br>
+- Navigation: WASD/L Analog Stick</br>
 - Run: Shift/L2</br>
 - Confirm: Enter/Button South</br>
 - Deny: Esc/Button East</br>